peterktsitsi/peterktsitsi.github.io/src/content/projects/visual-communication-course/index.md

 ---
-title: "Project Four"
+title: "Intro to Visual Communication"
-summary: "Lorem ipsum dolor sit amet"
+summary: "Creating an indivisual who can use hand made art and computer assissted designs to visually communicate."
-date: "Mar 15 2022"
+date: "Mar 15 2025"
 draft: false
 tags:
 - React